sLg00/ASCIIUBaby/README.md

 More weapons coming soon (including unit tests).

 ##### Note
-Latest binary version also included in the bin directory just in case
+1. Latest binary version also included in the bin directory just in case
+2. Only tested on Linux atm